Web development and hosting at affordable prices

 The plans are priced ‘per year’

-The prices reflect actual fixed costs of running the sites, such as domain registration, hosting fees, product licenses.
+The prices reflect actual fixed costs of running the sites, such as domain registration, hosting fees, and product licenses.
 The bulk discounts are passed on to you.

 Themes and web design